uowdev/CJDevLib/BACnet/aboutBACnet.md

 All BACnet *Objects* have an identifier (Such as Al-1) which allows BACnet to identify it.

+There are 60 standard object types.

-BACnet Objects feature some of the following properties:
+BACnet Objects feature some of the following types:
 ```
 Analogue Input
 Analogue Output